|Choral Main Page|

 In the spring of 2009 the University Choir toured to the Dallas and Fort Worth areas in performing the complete St. John Passion of J.S.
 Bach along with other concert repertoire.

 On May 2, 2010 the Texas Tech University Choir made its debut solo appearance at Carnegie Hall to rave reviews.In 2012 they were the only choir selected for the Texas Music Educators Convention and received standing ovations for their remarkable performance.
-Several music educators exclaiming 'the finest performance I have seen in 40 years of attending TMEA conventions'.
-This season marks a return to the National ACDA convention in Dallas in March of 2013.
-They were selected from over 200 entries for the convention.
+Several music educators exclaiming "the finest performance I have seen in 40 years of attending TMEA conventions."
+In 2013 they appeared at the National ACDA Convention in Dallas.
+On May 25, 2014 they are performing a debut concert in Chicago's Orchestra Hall at the Symphony Center.

 The University Choir rehearses Mondays and Wednesdays, 12 – 12:50 p.m., and Tuesdays and Thursdays, 12:30 – 1:50 p.m.